Sign up for the mailing list to receive a 10% discount off your first order

 Moby Dick is the story of Captain Ahab’s quest to avenge the whale that ‘reaped’ his leg.
 The quest is an obsession, and the novel is a diabolical study of how a man becomes a fanatic.

 But it is also a hymn to democracy.
-While the crew is bent on Ahab’s appalling crusade, they also represent a co-operative community at work:
+Bent as the crew is on Ahab’s appalling crusade, it is equally the image of a co-operative community at work:

 Among the crew is Ishmael, the novel’s narrator.
-He is an ordinary sailor but an extraordinary reader.
-The story Ishmael tells is:
+He is an ordinary sailor and an extraordinary reader.
+Digressive, allusive, vulgar, transcendent — the story Ishmael tells is above all an education:

-Expanding to match his ‘mighty theme’ – not only the whale but all things sublime – Melville draws from the world’s great literature.
+Expanding to equal his ‘mighty theme’ — not only the whale but all things sublime — Melville breathes in the world’s great literature.

 Moby Dick is the greatest novel ever written by an American.